declankeyesbevan/bananas-as-a-service/README.md

 normal people say and do.
 Normally.

-These phrases will be crafted using the latest, greatest and matest so bleeding-edge it will make your face bleed, Aritifical Intelligence, Machine Learning, AI, ML, TLA, Buzzword, Acronym Goodness, new-fangled and dangled technology Service-as-a-Service Driven Development.
+These phrases will be crafted using the latest, greatest and matest so bleeding-edge it will make your face bleed, Artificial Intelligence, Machine Learning, AI, ML, TLA, Buzzword, Acronym Goodness, new-fangled and dangled technology Service-as-a-Service Driven Development.
 I would imagine.

 ### Disclaimer